Former Murdoch Executive Says He Quit Over Fox's Anti-Muslim Rhetoric

 Since the departure of the late Roger Ailes as the network's chairman, Fox News executives have at times sought to rein in more extreme commentary, barring a guest, for example, who spun a conspiracy theory around the Jewish philanthropist and investor George Soros.

-However, Azam says if anything the rhetoric has gotten harsher since Trump came to power.
-Told of the nature of Azam's critique, executives at Fox News and at News Corp. declined to comment.
+However, Azam says if anything, the rhetoric has gotten harsher since Trump came to power.
+Told of the nature of Azam's critique, executives at Fox News and News Corp. declined to comment.

 The opinion pages of The Wall Street Journal, Azam argues, often sounded similar themes surfaced against immigration in a more high-brow fashion.

-"It was very eloquent, mostly... it was policy backed, at a certain level," Azam says.
+"It was very eloquent, mostly. ...
+It was policy-backed, at a certain level," Azam says.
 "In a very subtle and eloquent way, it was kind of like the stuff that would happen in the [New York Post], dressed up in a tuxedo."

-As an example, Azam pointed to an opinion piece in the Journal by two leaders of a right-wing populist Swedish political party claiming violence rose along with greater immigration there — though subsequent news coverage elsewhere seemingly debunked it.
-Under former Journal editor Gerard Baker, Azam says, even the news coverage of the Trump administration's initial Muslim ban "seemed to be aimed at shaping the narrative for the White House, to move away from talking about the fact that religion was being targeted."
+As an example, Azam pointed to an opinion piece in the Journal by two leaders of a right-wing, populist Swedish political party claiming violence rose along with greater immigration in Sweden — though subsequent news coverage elsewhere seemingly debunked it.
+Under former Journal Editor Gerard Baker, Azam says, even the news coverage of the Trump administration's initial Muslim ban "seemed to be aimed at shaping the narrative for the White House, to move away from talking about the fact that religion was being targeted."
 Some journalists agreed, as NPR and other outlets reported at the time.

-Fox just publicly distanced itself from Pirro for questioning a Muslim congresswoman's loyalty to the U.S. because the lawmaker wears a hijab.
+Fox just publicly distanced itself from Pirro for questioning a Muslim congresswoman's loyalty to the U.S. because the lawmaker wears hijab.
 Pirro was off the air last weekend.
 And the network won't explicitly say whether it has suspended her.
 Trump has tweeted in support of both Pirro and Carlson.
 Azam says the network's silence is telling, arguing that Fox is seeking to retain Pirro's fans — and the president's support.

 "I think that the wink-and-a-nod thing is very problematic because that is exactly how racists operate at the highest level, right?
 That is exactly how anti-Semites operate.
 That is exactly how Islamophobia operates at the highest level."